Fink Team KIM Standmount Loudspeaker Review

 Karl-Heinz Fink has played a similar role in the hi-fi world.
 He's been designing loudspeakers for countless manufacturers since 1986.
 Much of his work has been covered by non-disclosure agreements, but suffice to say that many award-winning speakers were much more his creations than they were the manufacturer's.
 Better still, they all have a distinctive sound which I would characterise as dry, clean and musical with a subtly warm tonality.
 Nothing that Karl-Heinz puts out has any significant vices, which is quite an achievement at the affordable end of the market.

 Horn only went into song production after scoring a massive hit with Video Killed the Radio star.
 This number one record went on to launch the music cable television network MTV.
-This he did with his band, The Buggles, alongside accomplice Geoff Downes.
+This he did with his band, The Buggles, with accomplice Geoff Downes.
 On the other hand, Karl-Heinz decided to have his solo career after his 'hi-fi hits', so to speak.
 FinkTeam, launched five years ago, is the name of his company – and does what it says on the tin.

 I've been to his headquarters in Essen, Germany, several times and been amazed by the design and engineering resources he has available.
 Cleaner than most hospitals, the large building is stuffed with computers, anechoic chambers and various bespoke-designed drive units – so it is quite a thing to see.
 But Karl-Heinz is a hobbyist at heart, and up top in the attic is a wide selection of classic turntables and all sorts of other high-end goodies.
 It was up here that I spent some fascinating hours with him and his close friend Ken Ishiwata, ten or so years ago, listening to various prototype loudspeakers that seemed too crazy to be made with a commercial client in mind.

 Martin Klaassen (L), Karl-Heinz Fink (M), Ken Ishiwata (R)